-What Made others Choose Their First Driver
+What Factors Made Other PLayers Choose Their First Driver

 I used Facebook, Twitter and Whatsapp to conduct a poll, to all of the Golf communities that I take part in, to find out some of the buying decisions golfers went through when buying their first Driver.